Meet Jessica Crowder

 Jessica spent her childhood on a cattle ranch in central New Mexico, where she first developed a deep appreciation for the connection between land and the people who steward it.
 She pursued her passion for rangeland stewardship at Texas Tech University, earning both a B.S. in Range Management and an M.S. in Range Science.
 Her graduate research focused on prescribed summer fire and grazing management in the Northern Great Plains.

-Before focusing on their businesses, Jessica served as Executive Director of the Wyoming Stock Growers Land Trust and spent more than four years as a policy advisor to former Wyoming Governor Matt Mead.
+Before focusing on their businesses, Jessica served as executive director of the Wyoming Stock Growers Land Trust and spent more than four years as a policy advisor to former Wyoming Governor Matt Mead.
 She has also served in policy roles with the Western Landowners Alliance and the Wyoming Department of Agriculture, as a technician with the Agricultural Research Service, and as an instructor at Northwest College in Powell, Wyoming.
 Across these roles, her work has centered on natural resource management, with a strong emphasis on keeping working lands intact, productive, and economically viable across diverse ownerships.

 Jessica has experience collaborating with landowners, federal partners, state agencies, local governments, and nonprofit organizations to shape policy and management strategies that benefit both Wyoming’s landscapes and its communities.